8ctopus/sciter-promise/README.md

 });
 ```

-The function inside the promise constructor has 2 callback arguments: the first for success and the second for error.
+The function inside the promise constructor takes 2 callbacks as arguments: the first for success and the second for error.

 ```js
 const promise = new Promise(function(success, error) {